lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implicit Inputs mapped from <OID>:

   ML-KEM     The underlying ML-KEM algorithm and
-             parameter set, for example, could be "ML-KEM-768".
+             parameter set, for example "ML-KEM-768".

   Trad       The underlying traditional algorithm and
              parameter, for example "RSA-OAEP"